 The Information Technology Associate of Science degree prepares students to continue to work toward a bachelor's degree or enter the workforce.
 Students learn to use various hardware and software systems to solve problems for people and organizations.
 Students work with networking technologies, applications, web technologies and database technologies.
 Students focus on the selection, application and administration of information technologies.
-The degree minimizes the number of credits required at selected institutions to complete a bachelor's degree.
+The degree minimizes the number of credits required to complete a bachelor's degree at selected institutions.
 The degree is an ideal mix of practical experience and general education for a field that is constantly evolving.

 Apply current technical practices in the core information technologies.

 Identify the requirements to provide effective solutions for organizations or individuals.

 Identify the impact of technology on individuals, organizations and society including ethical, legal and policy issues.

 Demonstrate an understanding of best practices and standards.

 Demonstrate independent problem-solving skills.

 Collaborate in teams to accomplish a common goal.